You can explore the rich history (Caesarea Philippi, Temple of Pan) and amazing nature (Banias waterfall) of Banias via four trails.

 Since the Yellow, Purple, and Blue trails have a shared part, we will start with it and then take each track separately.

 We will continue until we reach the Roman bridge (#6 on the map).
 Near the bridge, you can see the meeting point of Govta and Hermon streams.
 And during the winter, the water flow here is impressive.

 This station (#7 on the map) supplied electricity to the nearby villages till 1967.

 Water Powered Flour Mill

-And lastly, if you are here for nature, and have a car in each parking lot, then take the blue trail.
+And lastly, if you are here for nature, and have a car in each parking lot, take the blue trail.